fenago/intro-ruby/lab_guides/Lab_2.md

 Overview

-By the end of this chapter, you will be able to perform operations on arrays and hashes; use Ruby methods on arrays and hashes; create your own Ruby method and write a Ruby program for rolling dice.
+By the end of this lab, you will be able to perform operations on arrays and hashes; use Ruby methods on arrays and hashes; create your own Ruby method and write a Ruby program for rolling dice.